AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 title: SoConnect User Guide
 ---

-Made by [School of Computing](https://www.comp.nus.edu.sg/) (SoC) students, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** As SoC students ourselves, we understand how pack your schedules can get and how busy you are.
-We hope that with SoConnect, you can **save your contacts and events in one location**, **link related contacts and events** - all with a type of a command.
+Made by [School of Computing](https://www.comp.nus.edu.sg/) (SoC) students, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** As SoC students ourselves, we understand how packed your schedules can get and how busy you are.
+Hence we hope that with SoConnect, you can **save your contacts and events in one location**, **link related contacts and events** - all with a type of a command.
 You no longer have to waste time and effort looking for contacts and events from different apps.

-SoConnect is made for students who love to type.
-If you can type fast, managing your contacts and events will be a **breeze** with SoConnect.
+SoConnect is **made for students who love to type**.
+If you **can type fast**, managing your contacts and events will be a **breeze** with SoConnect.

-This user guide will help you to quickly **familiarise yourself with your SoConnect** and so that you can use full range of features it offers.
+This user guide will **help you** to quickly **familiarise yourself with your SoConnect** and so that you can use full range of features it offers.

 <h2>Table of Contents</h2>